olaf9723dev/wwmalls_main/wp-content/plugins/so-widgets-bundle/readme.txt

 [vimeo https://vimeo.com/102103379]

-Our collection is growing; here's what we have so far:
+Our collection is growing, and here are some of the powerful widgets included so far:

 - **Accordion** Efficiently display content in expandable sections, maximizing space for improved organization.
 - **Anything Carousel** Display images, text, or any content in a highly customizable and responsive carousel slider.
 - **Author Box** Display author information, including avatar, name, bio, and post links in a customizable box.
 - **Blog** Showcase blog content in personalized list or grid layouts with flexible design and display settings.
 - **Button** Create a custom button with flexible styling, icon support, and click tracking functionality.
+- **Button Grid** Add multiple buttons in one go, customize individually, and present them in a neat grid layout.
 - **Contact Form** Add a contact form with custom fields, design options, spam protection, and email notifications.
 - **Call To Action** Prompt visitors to take action with a customizable title, subtitle, button, and design settings.
 - **Editor** Insert and customize content with a rich text editor offering extensive formatting options.